GluuFederation/docs-ce-prod/3.1.2/source/authn-guide/U2F.md

     configuration by navigating to the following URL: `https://<hostname>/.well-known/openid-configuration`.
     Find `"acr_values_supported":` and you should see `"u2f"`.

-## Make U2F the Default Authentication Mechanism
+## Make U2F the Default

-Now applications can request U2F authentication.
+Now applications can request U2F authentication using the OpenID Connect `acr` value.
 If U2F should be the default authentication mechanism, follow these instructions:

 1. Navigate to `Configuration` > `Manage Authentication`.

 2. Select the `Default Authentication Method` tab.

 3. In the Default Authentication Method window you will see two options: `Default acr` and `oxTrust acr`.

 ![u2f](../img/admin-guide/multi-factor/u2f.png)

-- The `oxTrust acr` field controls the authentication mechanism that is presented to access the oxTrust dashboard GUI (the application you are in).
+3.1 `oxTrust acr` sets the authentication mechanism for accessing the oxTrust dashboard GUI (only managers should have acccess to oxTrust).

-- The `Default acr` field controls the default authentication mechanism that is presented to users from all applications that leverage your Gluu Server for authentication.
+3.2 `Default acr` sets the default authentication mechanism for accessing all applications that leverage your Gluu Server for authentication (unless otherwise specified).

-You can change one or both fields to U2F authentication as you see fit.
-If you want U2F to be the default authentication mechanism for access to oxTrust (the admin portal) and all other applications that leverage your Gluu Server, change both fields to U2F.
+One or both fields can be changed to U2F authentication as needed.
+If U2F should be the default authentication mechanism for all access, change both fields to U2F.

+## U2F Credential Management

 ## FIDO entries in LDAP
 Entries of FIDO U2F can be found in LDAP under the user section as in the below.
 You can use your preferred LDAP browser